 Food is an integral part of our life and thus there has always been an exclusive focus on what we eat.
-Unless the food we eat is safe, we become vulnerable to food-borne illnesses, which in turn reduces our ability to absorb nutrients, fight infections thereby, impacting our overall health.
+Unless the food we eat is safe, we become vulnerable to food borne illnesses, which in turn reduces our ability to absorb nutrients, fight infections thereby, impacting our overall health.
 Therefore, it becomes extremely critical to ensure food safety for optimum health and well-being of people.
-However, is there a sure-shot winning formula available?
-Writes Shri Arun Singhal, CEO, FSSAI.